How do you react when Michelle is a professional freelance writer who loves music, poetry, pets, and the arts. She is a techno-geek as well.

-Too little is known about the disease to suggest prevention or treatment.
+Too little is known about the disease to suggest prevention.
 However, weight management may reduce some of the symptoms, as would neutering, which will reduce any hormonal imbalance.
 It may also help with hair loss and pigmentation changes.

 Changes or damage to a dog’s immune system may cause pemphigus, a group of autoimmune diseases that result in the ulceration or crusting of the skin.
 Fluid in sacs or pustules may also develop.
 Some of these autoimmune diseases include:

 - Foliaceus: Symptoms may include scales, crust, pustules, redness, and itchiness.
 It mostly affects the head area but may appear on other parts of the body as well, including the gums and lips.
 The dog may also experience swollen lymph nodes, swelling, depression fever, and lameness.
 Bacterial infection may set in as a result of ulcerated skin, and itch that occurs from this may be painful.

 - Erythematosus: This disease shares the same symptoms as foliaceus except that skin lesions are confined to the face, head, and footpads.
 The lips may also lose their color.